 What Is Dance/Movement Therapy?

-Dance/movement therapy is a form of psychotherapy that uses movement, in all forms, as a means of observation, assessment and intervention in the therapeutic relationship.
+Dance/movement therapy is a form of The treatment of a mental or emotional disorder by talking and a variety of communication techniques, rather than taking medication. that uses movement, in all forms, as a means of observation, assessment and intervention in the therapeutic relationship.
 Unlike dance, dance/movement therapy does not focus on a stylized choreography, specific set of skills or technique.
 Instead, it allows individuals to move and find comfort in their bodies and to express what words might be too difficult to uncover.

 Dance/movement therapy can help support people with Parkinson’s disease (PD) in the moment, even when it is hard to be present to physical sensation and symptoms.